skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/crawler-agent-core/README.md

     crawlingContext.request.headers = {
       ...crawlingContext.request.headers,
       "skyfire-pay-id": token ?? "",
-      "x-isbot": "true",
     };
     gotOptions.headers = {
       ...gotOptions.headers,
       "skyfire-pay-id": token ?? "",
-      "x-isbot": "true",
     };
   };
 }
 ```

-The `x-isbot: true` header is used in this demo to help protected sites distinguish between human and automated traffic.
-In a real-world production environment, more sophisticated bot detection mechanisms would typically be employed.

 #### Usage of the Hook with CheerioCrawler